Navy10021/FakeLense/README.md

 Both models will be saved in the ./model/ directory.

 ## 🕵️‍♂️ Detection Phase
-The **'FakeLense'** function combines the outputs of the BERT and GPT models to determine whether the news is real or fake:
+The **'FakeLense'** function combines the outputs of the BERT and GPT models to determine whether the news is real or fake.
  ```python
    def FakeLense(text, bert_model, bert_tokenizer, gpt_model, gpt_tokenizer, similarity_threshold=0.8):
     ...